bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

 make it easy to operate without requiring a device on the network.
 Zooz makes some great z-wave devices, including scene controllers, which should fit the bill.

-This project has been a fantastic learning opportunity.
-I've learned a great deal about industrial automation components, how to work effectively with Node-RED, and improved my overall understanding of automation systems.

-Most importantly, it's been a ton of fun.
-Combining my interests in automation and technology to solve a real-world problem has been incredibly fulfilling.

 ## Future Enhancements